Warm email prospecting: How to make more sales by writing to an audience of one

 A meaningful connection is simply a bridge that connects you to your prospect.
 It can be business-related or completely personal, but whatever it is, your prospect must find it relatable.

 It can be easy to lay it on too thick here.
-Shouldn’t your prospect know from the very beginning about each of the 16 features that your product has, and all 10 reasons why it’s a better option than competitor A, B, and C?
+Shouldn’t your prospect know from the very beginning about each of the 16 features that your product has, and all 10 reasons why it’s a better option than competitors A, B, and C?
 Definitely not.

-You want to keep this section brief.
-Just a sentence or two that quickly and succinctly explains what you’re offering and why it’s worth your prospect’s consideration.
+You want to keep this section brief—Just a sentence or two that quickly and succinctly explains what you’re offering and why it’s worth your prospect’s consideration.
 Remember, you aren’t trying to actually sell anything at this point.
 You’re just trying to share enough information to pique their interest and schedule a phone call.

 What kinds of things build credibility?
 It depends on what you’re selling, but you can never go wrong with customer testimonials or case studies.
 If your company has a section on its website that contains these materials, share it.
 (At Nutshell, we like to share our #madprops tweet collection to give prospects a bunch of bite-sized testimonials to browse through.)

 When sharing case studies, share the stories that will be most relatable to your prospect.
-For example, if your prospect works in the healthcare industry, send them case studies featuring your other customers in that field.
+For example, if your prospect works in the health care industry, send them case studies featuring your other customers in that field.

 Instead, keep it simple and end your warm email with an invitation to connect.
 This is best done in the form of a question.
-For example, “Does it make sense to connect on this?” or “Would you be interested in scheduling a 15 minute call soon?”
+For example, “Does it make sense to connect on this?” or “Would you be interested in scheduling a 15-minute call soon?”

 The key to making your warm email prospecting efforts scalable is to build a winning email template—a customizable outline that does 80% of the work for you so that you can send more emails faster.
 Here’s a good warm email example to get you started: